snakesonaguy/CL_DEVWKS-2225/README.md

 On the left hand plan you will see a link to **API**.
 This link will detail some of the calls that can be made towards NSO.
 Keep in mind that this section details only a portion of the calls that can be made towards NSO, focusing on some useful **GET** requests to gather information about devices on the network.

 If you expand the section on Device **Groups/Alarms/Authgroups** you will see an example of how we are calling our NSO instance at `tailf-ncs:devices/device-group`.
-Using the other possible URLs in this section see if you can figure out how to modify the URL (remember the URL is stored in the `path` variable) in this function to only pull the members from the **ALL** group.
+Using the other possible API calls in this section see if you can figure out how to modify the URL (remember the URL is stored in the `path` variable) in this function to only pull the members from the **ALL** group.
 Once you think you have this figured out run the program again.
 Your output should be similar to this:

 ```
 Group Name: ALL